We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The biggest answer to this, especially for you experts who have tried every trick in the book, is genetics.
+The biggest answer to this, especially for those of you who have tried every trick in the book, is genetics.

-We get puffy lower lids or bags when the tissue there fills with water.
-As we age, the fatty tissue held within the socket and upper lid can fall, causing even more fluid retention in that area.
+Puffy lower lids or bags happen when the tissue there fills with water.
+As you age, the fatty tissue held within the socket and upper lid can fall, causing even more fluid retention in that area.

-Puffiness is often most prominent when we take the morning’s first look in the mirror.
-That’s because fluid has had a chance to pool while we’ve been sleeping.
-Bags tend to diminish after we’ve been vertical for a bit.
+Puffiness is often most prominent when taking the morning’s first look in the mirror.
+That’s because fluid had a chance to pool during sleep.
+Bags tend to diminish after you’ve been vertical for a bit.

-Although dark circles can be present for many reasons, most people tend to have a slightly deeper coloring around the eyes, simply because the thin skin there stretches over a conglomeration of purple vessels and muscle.
+Although dark circles can show up for many reasons, most people tend to have a slightly deeper coloring around the eyes, simply because the thinner skin there stretches over a conglomeration of purple vessels and muscle.